Mattfly93/IcyStats/README.md

 IcyStats
 ========

-take the datas of icecast server and insert it to a database
+take the datas of icecast server and insert it into a database